Anthony Pettis Earned a Title Shot, But Will Have to Wait

 Anthony Pettis is right back where he started in the UFC.
 That is not a bad place to be, either.

-Last night at UFC on Fox 6, the lightweight fighter easily put away Donald “Cowboy” Cerrone with a devastating kick to the liver to get the first-round stoppage.
-The fight also featured Pettis landing a knee by jumping off the fence and the finishing kick scored him the $50,000 “Knockout of the Night” bonus.
-The bout had been viewed by many as a possible number one contender fight, although it was not made official.
+Last night at UFC on Fox 6, the lightweight fighter put away Donald “Cowboy” Cerrone with ease by using a devastating kick to the liver to get the first-round TKO stoppage.
+The fight also featured Pettis landing a knee by jumping off the fence.
+The finishing kick scored him the $50,000 “Knockout of the Night” bonus.
+Many analysts and fans viewed the matchup as a possible number one contender fight, although the declaration was not made official.